-Research pinpoints, prevents stress-induced drug relapse in ratsMarch 6th, 2013 in Neuroscience /
+Research pinpoints, prevents stress-induced drug relapse in ratsMarch 6, 2013 in Medicine & Health / Neuroscience

 All too often, stress turns addiction recovery into relapse, but years of basic brain research have provided scientists with insight that might allow them develop a medicine to help.
 A new study in the journal Neuron pinpoints the neural basis for stress-related relapse in rat models to an unprecedented degree.
 The advance could accelerate progress toward a medicine that prevents stress from undermining addiction recovery.